Mercerenies/werewolf-bot/README.md

 project and `sbt run` to run it. `sbt test` can be used to run the test suite.

+## Optional Pandoc Add-on

-**Optional:** If you wish to be able to upload PDFs of game logs to Discord, you will need to install the `wkhtmltopdf` tool, available at [https://wkhtmltopdf.org/](https://wkhtmltopdf.org/).
+**Optional:** If you wish to be able to upload text files of game logs to Discord, you will need to install the `pandoc` command line tool, available at [https://pandoc.org/](https://pandoc.org/).
 If this tool is not on your system path, the feature will be silently disabled.
-Note that you may need to restart the bot after installing the tool in order to enable the PDF feature.
+Note that you may need to restart the bot after installing the tool in order to enable the feature.